 He has as been a trustee of the John Puckle Educational Foundation since 2014 and has previously served on a number of outside bodies.
 He was a director of the Basildon Community Transport Service, sat on the Basildon Taxi and Private Hire Consultative Forum and served as the Borough representative on the South Essex Economic Development and Infrastructure Board, the South Essex Active Travel Sponsoring Board and on the Board of the Basildon Borough Citizens’ Advice Bureau.
 Andrew also served as lead member on two task and finish working groups, one looking at grounds maintenance and street cleansing and the other responding to a Government consultation on powers for dealing with unauthorised development and encampments.

 Andrew is currently Chairman of the Basildon & Billericay Conservative Association, having previously served as Deputy Chairman and Honorary Secretary for five years.
-He also served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 General Election.
+He also served as Agent in the successful campaign to re-elect John Baron as MP for Basildon & Billericay at the 2015 and 2019 General Elections.

 Away from politics, Andrew is a massive self-confessed ‘film nerd’ and often gives talks at the Billericay Community Cinema.
 He also enjoys reading, writing and walking his dogs.